Portrait photo of Evans Were

 Presentation

 My current research integrates classical and molecular microbiology techniques with analytical chemistry to understand the fate and mechanisms of infectious (micro)biological agents during bioconversion of biowaste using larvae of H. illucens.
-These efforts are complemented by a better understanding of how factors such as substrate type and larval density impact process efficiency.
+These efforts are complemented by a better understanding of how operational parameters such as substrate type and larval density impact process efficiency.

 I am particularly interested in and open to interdisciplinary research collaborations at the intersection of molecular biology and environmental health within a One Health framework.